Mean field study of 2D quasiparticle condensate formation in presence of strong decay: Mean-field phase diagram

-From the discussion above, we infer that there are two possible equilibration scenarios.
+From the discussion above, we infer that there are two possible equilibrating scenarios.
 The one is reaching a stationary solution $\rho_+$ and the other is a decaying solution.
 In physical terms, the first one corresponds to condensate formation (with non-zero $\phi$ being the corresponding order parameter) and the second one describes the normal phase.

-Using the results of the stability analysis, we may summarize them on a phase diagram presented on Fig. \ref{fig:model_phase_diagram} on ($\Lambda^+, \Gamma$) plane ($\Lambda^+$ physically corresponds to condensate-reservoir interaction “strength”, $\Gamma$ is the decay intensity of condensate particles).
+Using the results of the stability analysis, we may summarize them on a phase diagram presented in the Fig. \ref{fig:model_phase_diagram} on ($\Lambda^+, \Gamma$) plane ($\Lambda^+$ physically corresponds to condensate-reservoir interaction “strength”, $\Gamma$ is the decay intensity of condensate particles).
 The remaining parameters $\gamma$ and $\mu$ are fixed.

 On this figure, the condensate exists whenever $\rho_+>0$ (which implies $D>0$).
 The more strict condition of these two ($\rho_+>0$ and $D>0$) defines the condensate stability boundary.